 Introducing Drop In:

-Drop In is like a two-way intercom, it is an optional feature that lets you instantly connect between rooms with your supported Alexa devices.
+Drop In is like a two-way intercom, it is an optional feature that lets you instantly connect between rooms with your supported Alexa-enabled devices.
 Just say, “Alexa, drop in” to get started. [note: We can't use "instant" in the EU].

 Drop In Out of the Home: